msc94/coding_assistant/README.md

 **Sandbox Errors:**
 - Add required directories with `--sandbox-directories /path/to/dir`
-- Use `--disable-sandbox` for debugging (not recommended for production)
+- Use `--no-sandbox` for debugging (not recommended for production)
 - Check file permissions in the working directory

 **MCP Server Issues:**